mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

-## Discussions section two - on developing agency
+## Discussion section - Metaphors on developing agency

-I propose that learner agency entails the practice of designing and facilitating effective and engaging creative and technical learning environments.
+An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
+To do this a good working knowledge of types of developmental agency is useful.
+This section explores concepts using relatable metaphors from existing research.

 <!-- This chapter has explored the affordances and potential of selected tools and processes in the context of in-person, family-based, game coding.
 As explored previously the literature on design for face-to-face communities which encourages community members to develop their own practices is sparse. -->